tommytracey/udacity/ai-nano/projects/3-planning/project-instructions.md

-_Udacity Artificial Intelligence Nanodegree, July 2017_
-# Project 3: Implement a Planning Search
+# Implement a Planning Search

-## Results & Analysis
-My results for this project can be viewed [here](/results).

 ## Synopsis